FusionAuth/fusionauth-example-angular/README.md

 # Example: Using Angular+Express with FusionAuth
 This project contains an example project that illustrates using FusionAuth with Angular and Node/Express.
 This application will use an OAuth Authorization Code workflow and the PKCE extension to log users in.
 PKCE stands for Proof Key for Code Exchange, and is often pronounced “pixie”.

+This project was upgraded to use Angular 14; versions beyond that may require some manual updates.

 ## Prerequisites
 You will need the following things properly installed on your computer.